Josh Duggar Isn’t Helping Pregnant Anna At All, According To Family Insider

-Josh Duggar and his wife Anna are still working on rebuilding their marriage, but Josh reportedly isn’t doing his fair share of work around the house.
+Josh Duggar and his wife, Anna, are still working on rebuilding their marriage, but Josh reportedly isn’t doing his fair share of work around the house.
 According to a Duggar family insider, Josh has repaid Anna’s forgiveness by shirking his fatherly responsibilities.

 After Josh confessed to cheating on his wife and having multiple accounts on the extramarital affair-enabling Ashley Madison website, Anna decided not to divorce him.
 Many Duggar fans hoped that Josh would at least make an attempt to make Anna believe that she made the right decision, but a source close to the Duggar family claims that Josh has does little to prove that he’s going to be a better husband to his pregnant wife from now on.